| 9. Preparation

 usual alcohol has 96% concentration).
 Prepare the

-50% alcohol - pour 500 ml of water and 500 ml of
+alcohol solutions in the following sequence: 50% alcohol - pour 500 ml of water and 500 ml of

 alcohol and mix,